-If your paper is late, 10 percent of the actual paper mark will be deducted for each day it is late, for example if the paper is out of 100, 10 marks will be deducted.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course leader.
+If your paper is late, 10 percent of the actual paper mark will be deducted for each day it is late.
+For example if the paper is out of 100, 10 marks will be deducted for each day it is late.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course Leader.